Training & Classes

 • Haley Strategic – National level training, more expensive, but absolutely amazing.
 The best trainers around, go and learn from Haley Strategic.

 • USCCA Local Training – Lots of local trainers posting tons of classes you can search and sign up for.
 A great way to start taking classes wherever you live.
+Search by women’s classes, first time shooters, pistol, rifle, etc.

 • Randy Watt / Warrior Creed – A really good local Utah trainer.